-We are halfway through 2016 and a lot of employers are preparing for employee performance reviews.
+The years just getting started, but a lot of employers are preparing for employee performance reviews as they are reaching the halfway mark to their year.
 We recommend completing two formal performance evaluations per year; once every six months.
 Though the performance appraisal may only be two times per year, the only thing annual about performance reviews is paperwork.
 Open communication in the form of feedback and coaching should be ongoing.
 If your annual performance reviews do not achieve clarity, employee engagement, and individual and organizational goals, then your review process needs to be reviewed.

 As an employer or manager, a performance appraisal should reveal if your employees are committed or not, what you can do to bump up office morale, and create a bridge of communication and understanding with employees.